Black and white image of two dancers in a studio

 These 6 artists selected form a collective with shared production responsibilities.
 Each person becomes a manager of a certain job (i.e. facilitator, flyer design, social media management, etc.) and reports back to the group at the weekly Friday meetings.

-Again, Pilot is free to partake in but here are the required events all participating choreographers must attend:
+Again, Pilot is free to partake in but here are the required events all participating choreographers must attend and are listed above.

 • Eligibility requirements?